caloriscz/logmyday/.github/instructions/notification-system-implementation.md

 Successfully implemented a comprehensive in-app notification system for the MAUI mobile application with the following features:

+> **Status update (Sep 2025):** The legacy "required activity" reminder loop that polled the `GetRequiredDailyTagsNotFilledForDate` endpoint is now disabled.
+Notifications are delivered exclusively through the user-configured notification rules attached to tags.
+Keep the endpoint available for future use, but do not rely on it for mobile alerts.

 ## Components Implemented

 ### 1. Cross-Platform Interface